Rosburg addresses Broncos team about Hamlin's health episode

 After tackling Cincinnati Bengals receiver Tee Higgins in the chest area, Hamlin got up and fell straight backwards after suffering what the Bills later described was cardiac arrest.
 The game was postponed and in the 48 hours since, Hamlin has reportedly showed encouraging improvement but remains in critical condition at a Cincinnati hospital.

-With the game played in front of a national audience, Hamlin’s heart attack has captured the hearts and souls of the nation with conversation topics centered around the dangers of playing football to how the game will be made up to the incredible quick responsive medical care he received.
+With the game played in front of a national audience, Hamlin’s cardiac arrest has captured the hearts and souls of the nation with conversation topics centered around the dangers of playing football to how the game will be made up to the incredible quick responsive medical care he received.

 Rosburg spoke about the Hamlin episode to his players at a team meeting Wednesday.